Harvey Lembeck: Death

-Lembeck was guest starring in an episode of Mork & Mindy when he suffered a heart attack, collapsed as he was leaving the set and died.
-He was 58 years old.
+"collapsed as he was leaving the set" of the episode, which was taped weeks before it was telecast.
+The date of his death is sometimes given as January 6.
 In an interview taped shortly before his own death in 1985, Phil Silvers said he was shocked and saddened by the untimely death of his friend Lembeck, and missed him terribly.